Connect with us

 Procedure:

 Place a balloon inside the bottle and stretch the opening over the bottle mouth.
-Blow air into the balloon and observe how air pressure inside the bottle affects it.
+Blow air into the balloon and observe how the air pressure inside the balloon affects it.

 Frozen Balloon Ice Science Activity for Kids